Claim: Messages containing the words "Visit the New Facebook" include links that give a hacker access to your Facebook account.

 ATTN!!!
 THIS NOTICE IS DIRECTED TO EVERYONE WHO HAS A PAGE ON FACEBOOK: IF SOME PEOPLE IN YOUR PROFILE OR YOUR FRIENDS SEND YOU A LINK WITH WORDS "VISIT THE NEW FACEBOOK ' AND THERE IS THE LINK BELOW, DO NOT OPEN!
 IF YOU OPEN IT YOU CAN SAY GOODBYE TO YOUR PAGE.
 IT'S A HACKER WHO STEALS YOUR DETAILS AND REMOVES YOU FROM YOUR OWN PAGE.

 Origins: The warning reproduced above about Facebook users being tricked into opening an attachment that promises access to "the new Facebook" but

-instead allows a hacker to steal their information and lock them out of their pages began spreading via Facebook posts and e-mail in mid-May 2011 and continues to circulate well into 2012.
+instead allows a hacker to steal their information and lock them out of their pages began spreading via Facebook posts and e-mail in mid-May 2011 and has continued to circulate in sporadic bursts ever since.

 This warning is nothing more than a hoax spread by well-meaning but credulous Facebook users: there have been no recorded instances of "Visit the new Facebook" come-ons containing malicious links of any kind (only warnings about such messages) and none of the major computer security/anti-virus software companies has reported users' actually encountering Facebook info-stealing malware that reached them in such fashion.